 If you were to poll a group of people about the main causes of stress in their lives, most could quickly rattle off a laundry list of names, events and circumstances that get them worked up.
 Our awareness of feelings of fear, overwhelm, and annoyance accompanied by a pounding heart, tunnel vision and other symptoms alert us that we are in the grips of stress.

-Contrary to popular belief the main causes of stress are physical as well as mental and emotional.
-Below our levels of awareness, other types of stress are affecting your health and well-being in mind and body.
+But contrary to popular belief, the main causes of stress are physical as well as mental and emotional stress factors.
+Below your levels of awareness, other types of stress are affecting your health and well-being in mind and body.

 Working your body too hard, or working it without the rest, nutrients or water it needs, puts it under a strain.
 Dealing with invaders, injury, or imbalance requires extra effort from your body systems.